 Plenty of clean water in between meals and especially first thing in the morning is also very important to lessen any withdrawal symptoms, especially caffeine withdrawal headaches.

 There were two caffeine withdrawal remedies that I used when giving up coffee recently.
 I believe these products played a big part in the fact that I had very few caffeine withdrawal symptoms and was able to replace coffee without really missing it that much at all.

 The first of these provides adrenal support to help counteract the damage caffeine has probably done to your adrenal glands over its years of daily demands.
 It also provide a different kind of energy to replace the jittery caffeine adrenaline jolt.

-The second is a powerful tension reliever and a unique way to increase your intake of a very important mineral that coffee drinking is very likely to have depleted.
+The second is a powerful tension reliever and a unique way to increase your intake of a very important mineral that coffee drinking is likely to have depleted through your kidneys.
 Many people will not have heard of this product, but I’ve found it to be very effective.

 Red ginseng is an adaptogen.
 Which is perhaps a fancy way of saying scientists don’t exactly know how works, just that it does, in a variety of health conditions and situations, seemingly adapting to the individual body’s needs.

 For our purposes in giving up coffee and the subsequent caffeine withdrawal, red ginseng can provide an energizing effect that I personally think is much better than coffee’s.
 It can also provide a sense of well being and support the recovery of your adrenal glands from the damaging effects of caffeine.

 For my first few days of caffeine withdrawal, I used this pack of red ginseng tinctures and could feel it working within fifteen minutes of using it.